AustralianBioCommons/gen3schemadev/docs/core_concepts/core_principles.md

 ---

-# Now lets try to make a Gen3 Dictionary!
+# Lets make a Gen3 Data Dictionary!
--
+- Follow this guide on how to use Gen3SchemaDev to create your first dictionary: [Creating your first dictionary](..//gen3schemadev/first_dictionary.md)